McHugh House Community & Arts Hub

 Community Partners at McHugh House

-The Beltline Neighbourhoods Association is building the McHugh House Community Hub around a diversity of leading arts, social and community organizations.
+The Beltline Neighbourhoods Association is building the McHugh House Community & Arts Hub around a diversity of arts, social and community organizations.

-Want to Part of the McHugh House Community Hub?
+Want to Be Part of the McHugh House Community Hub?

 The Beltline Neighbourhoods Association is seeking inspiring arts and community building organizations and individuals seeking studio/office space to join us at the beautiful, historic McHugh House to be part of a vibrant arts and community hub in the heart of the Beltline in Humpy Hollow Park at the corner of 17 Avenue S.W. and Centre Street.